io7m/ftgr/README.md

 ```

 Where `gc` is a the SHA-1 hash of a `Git` commit, and `fc` is the
 SHA-1 hash of a `Fossil` commit.

-Verification of commits would
+### Verification

-proceed by checking out each `Git` commit in turn and verifying that
+Verification of commits proceeds by checking out each `Git` commit
-it has the same content as the corresponding `Fossil` commit.
+mentioned in the recorded commit map, and then checking out the
+corresponding `Fossil` commit and checking that the same files with
+the same contents are present in both commits.

 ## How?